iz5clj/l7-admin-user/README.md

 ## Install

 + git clone this repo in the directory of your choice.
-Or make a repo from this tempalte.
+Or make a repo from this template.
 + `composer install` will install all necessary packages in *vendor* directory.
 + Because I am using *clockwork*, inside the *storage* directory, create a *clockwork* directory and `chmod 775 storage/clockwork`. this directory shoud be already created.
 + `chmod -R 775 databse/ storage/` will give apache the write permissions to thos 2 directories.
 + If you use *SqLite*, `touch database/database.sqlite` will create an empty file.
 + `chmod 775 database/database.sqlite` will give write permissions to apache to use this file.
-+ In my case I also give 775 to *public/assets/images* directory because my app store the avatar images in that directory.
-This is maybe something to change in the future, and use the storage directory with a symlink.
++ ~~In my case I also give 775 to *public/assets/images* directory because my app store the avatar images in that directory.
+This is maybe something to change in the future, and use the storage directory with a symlink.~~
 + In the file `webpack.mix.js` change the *proxy* variable with your desired url.
 + run `npm install` to install all the necessary *js* and *css* libraries.
 + Create a new `.env` file, or create it from copying the existing `.env.example`.